baaahs/light-server-infrastructure/README.md

 - Assemble your equipment...
   - The flat heat sink is affixed to the chip on the bottom of the RPI.
 The larger sinks are afixed to the top of the RPI.
   - The UPS PIco HAT sits on top of the RPI GPIO header PINS.
-  - The SenseHAT HAT sits on top of the UPS PIco extended RPI GPIO header PINS.
   - The SanDisk SD Card goes in the SD Card slot on the RPI.
   - Insert the RPI into the case and close the case.
   - Connect the DMXking ultraDMX adapter into a free USB port